victorap93/powerbiembedded-react/README.md

 ## License

-Power BI Embedded PHP API is made available under the MIT License (MIT).
+Power BI Embedded React APP is made available under the MIT License (MIT).
 Please see [License File](LICENSE) for more information.